HOW WEIGHT GAIN & LOSS IMPACT THE FIGHT

 Zinc is used in most processes by your white blood cells.
 White blood cells are important because they’re your primary defence against viruses that are trying to take hold in your body.

-If they don’t have things like zinc that they need to use to energy or communicate, then they won’t be as effective.
+If they don’t have things like zinc that they need to use to gain energy or communicate, then they won’t be as effective.
 It’s good for diabetics in general to get a healthy amount of zinc, because it helps mitigate some of the long term effects that diabetes can have on you.

 Specifically, diabetes and high blood sugar can damage your heart as the years go on, but zinc helps strengthen your heart so that it’s not much of a problem.
 Finally, fibre has a much better use than just making sure you’re taking regular bathroom trips.